darnado/Demo-3D/README.md

 * A select control to change the geometric shape
 * A checkbox to show or hide the wireframe
 ## :movie_camera: See it in action
-Go to [Three JS Gutenberg Block](https://caledrosforge.com/3d-demo-gutenberg-block/) to try the block.
+Go to [3D Demo Gutenberg Block](https://caledrosforge.com/3d-demo-gutenberg-block/) to try the block.
 ## :package: Installation
 1. Download the plugin from Github.
 You can use the Code → Download ZIP option, or you can clone the repository.
 2. If you have cloned the repository, move all the files into a folder (you can name it demo-3d).
 Then compress the folder to create a ZIP file.